Deploy private clusters with limited internet access - Amazon EKS

 • Your cluster must pull images from a container registry that’s in your VPC.
 You can create an Amazon Elastic Container Registry in your VPC and copy container images to it for your nodes to pull from.
 For more information, see Copy a container image from one repository to another repository.

 • Your cluster must have endpoint private access enabled.
 This is required for nodes to register with the cluster endpoint.
 Endpoint public access is optional.
-For more information, see Amazon EKS cluster endpoint access control.
+For more information, see Control network access to cluster API server endpoint.

 • Self-managed Linux and Windows nodes must include the following bootstrap arguments before they’re launched.
 These arguments bypass Amazon EKS introspection and don’t require access to the Amazon EKS API from within the VPC.